1. Across states, more guns = more violent deaths to children

 The public health approach provides innovative ideas for protecting children from firearm injury.

 Hemenway, David.
 Protecting children from firearm violence.
 Big Ideas for Children: Investing in our Nation’s Future.
-First Focus.
 2008; 203-210.